What is Good On You’s purpose?

-With these issues in mind Good On You strongly supports circular economy initiatives.
-We don’t currently provide ratings for second hand and rental clothing businesses, but we will be taking a closer look at these issues as part of our ongoing review of the Good On You brand rating methodology.
+With these issues in mind, Good On You does not provide ratings for second hand and rental clothing businesses, but we will consider a brand’s adoption of circular fashion principles as part of our brand rating methodology.
 See here for more information on our ratings.

 Will you rate brands in other product categories like cosmetics, homewares or services?

 In the future we plan to include other consumer product categories like cosmetics and personal care items, homewares and electronics, based on requests from users.